Streampunk/dynamorse-deprecated/README.md

 6. Set the `file` parameter of the _ram-file-out_ to the location where you want to store the file.
 Using a `.raw` extension will help with further playback or conversion, e.g. `dynamorse.raw`.
 Optionally, set a location to store the grain metadata as a sidecar JSON file, e.g. `dynamorse.json`.
 7. Press the _Deploy_ button.
 View the output with a tool that support H.264 playback such as [VLC](http://www.videolan.org/vlc/).

-The converter tool takes grains in the RFC4175 uncompressed pgroup format, 4:2:2 and at 1080i and converts them to the V210 pixel format, 4:2:0 and at 720p - a suitable input to the [OpenH264](http://www.openh264.org/) encoder.
+The converter tool takes grains in the RFC4175 uncompressed pgroup format, 4:2:2 and at 1080i and converts them to 8-bit planar format, 4:2:0 and at 720p - a suitable input to the [OpenH264](http://www.openh264.org/) encoder.

 #### Example 4: Send a WAV file as an NMOS flow